 - Promote continued CCB central planning and coordination role for the needs of people with developmental disabilities in the local service area.

 - Implement business practices to continue clean audits and a financially sound and stable organization with lean administrative costs.

-- Participate in stakeholder groups to identify viable options for system redesign, funding methodology changes, addressing waiting list, and other issues impacting people with disabilities.
+- Engage in stakeholder groups to identify viable options for system redesign, funding methodology changes, addressing waiting list, and other issues impacting people with disabilities.

 - Implement best practices for utilization of independent contractors.

-- Develop and implement best practices in technology for staff and provider efficiency and effectiveness and communication with individuals and families and other stakeholders.
+- Utilize best practices in technology for staff and provider efficiency and effectiveness and communication with individuals, families and other stakeholders.

 Page Last Updated: 2017-09-27